xen-project/xen/docs/misc/xen-command-line.markdown

 when used with xen.efi (there the concept of modules doesn't exist, and the blob gets specified via the `ucode=<filename>` config file/section entry; see [EFI configuration file description](efi.html)).

+'scan' instructs the hypervisor to scan the multiboot images for an cpio image that contains microcode.
+Depending on the platform the blob with the microcode in the cpio name space must be:
+  - on Intel: kernel/x86/microcode/GenuineIntel.bin
+  - on AMD  : kernel/x86/microcode/AuthenticAMD.bin

 ### unrestricted\_guest
 > `= <boolean>`